tyc/successfulunittest/manuscript/Basic_Concepts.md

 The requirements of your software module defines correct behaviour.
 If it satisfies those requirements, then the software module is classified as having correct behaviour.
 If the requirements missing, correct behaviour is undefined and is usually based upon the engineering judgement of the project.

-There are several ways of checking behaviour is correct.
+There are several ways of checking if the behaviour is correct.
 Some of the main characteristics to look for are:

 * Lower level functions must be called in a specified order
 * The number of call to lower level function is counted.
 If it is called too many times, it is a sign of incorrect implementation.